 What happens when residents are sick?

 We have robust support systems in place to care for students not feeling well.
-It is important that residents communicate with their Residential Assistant (RA) or office staff if they are not feeling well.
+It is important that residents communicate with their Sub-Warden or office staff if they are not feeling well.

 Is there temporary off-street parking?